-After over 30 years of helping students get the scores they want on the SAT, we can tell you the most important thing to remember about the test: It doesn’t measure intelligence or predict future success.
+After over 30 years of helping students get the scores they want on the SAT, we can tell you the most important SAT Tips to remember about the test: It doesn’t measure intelligence or predicts future success.

-1. Look for wrong answers instead of right answers.
+1. Look for wrong answers instead of the right answers.

 Here’s how it works: Each question has 4 possible answer choices.
 Eliminate even one possibility, and you have a 1:3 chance of guessing correctly.
 Let’s say there are 9 questions where you eliminate 1 choice and guess among the remaining choices.
 Statistically, you will guess correctly 3 times and incorrectly 6 times.
 You just earned 3 points!